We envision promoting positive change and transitioning veterans and unsheltered patrons to a self-sustaining status in our communities.

 OF AN UNSHELTERED PATRON TODAY

-Click here to donate and help us reach our 2022 goals!
+Click here to visit our GoFundMe page and help us reach our mission trip goal!

 Today's seismic transformations have forced everyone to act and think differently.
 The way we give, serve and assist people in need required us all to restructure and reimagine what public service and philanthropy looks like.
 In the last two years, Hunger Has No Religion has done its best to adjust and transform its operations not without the help from our faithful donors, supporters and volunteers.

 Early on during the pandemic, we as an organization, like other nonprofits, felt stuck, unable to serve the community in an effort to keep the greater community safe.

 My message this year is one of thanks, gratitude, persistence and perseverance.
 We thank everyone for being patient and dedicated to our mission.

 Though we are not completely out of the pandemic woods, we still practice safety measures on the streets and provide mask and sanitizing products to our unsheltered patrons.

 HYGIENE KIT DISTRIBUTION & clothing donations